Canon 1300D vs G5X

-The Canon EOS 1300D (called Canon T6 in some regions) and the Canon PowerShot G5 X are two digital cameras that were officially introduced, respectively, in March 2016 and October 2015.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Canon PowerShot G5 X are two digital cameras that were revealed to the public, respectively, in March 2016 and October 2015.
 The 1300D is a DSLR, while the G5X is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and an one-inch (G5X) sensor.
-The 1300D has a resolution of 17.9 megapixel, whereas the G5X provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 1300D has a resolution of 17.9 megapixels, whereas the G5X provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G5 X is considerably smaller (35 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the G5X are weather-sealed.